Histadrut: Neoliberalism

 With the increasing liberalization and deregulation of the Israeli economy since the 1980s, the role and size of Histadrut declined.
 Hyperinflation saddled its business empire with enormous debts, and slow economic growth exposed its inefficiencies.
 Due to debts, the Histadrut began giving up its business holdings.
 It lost control of Bank Hapoalim in the aftermath of the 1983 Israel bank stock crisis, when the Israeli government nationalized it along with other major banks.

-A notable shift in power took place in 1994 when the Labor Party lost its leadership and governing role in the Histadrut, and a new party named RAM, composed of individuals who had left the Labor Party due to internal power struggles took charge and began to sell off or eliminate its non-union-related assets and activities, proclaiming that from then on, it would function solely as a trade union.
+A notable shift in power took place in 1994 when the Labor Party lost its leadership and governing role in the Histadrut, and a new party named RAM, composed of individuals who had left the Labor Party due to internal power struggles, took charge and began to sell off or eliminate its non-union-related assets and activities, proclaiming that from then on, it would function solely as a trade union.
 The most severe blow came when Israel's National Health Insurance Law came into effect in 1995, instituting a national universal health care framework and reorganizing the Israeli healthcare system.
-Under the law, Clalit's tie to the Histadrut was severed and Israelis were given a choice in membership between Clalit and the three other Israeli health insurance funds, which were now prohibited from discriminating against applicants for age and medical reasons.
+Under the law, Clalit Health Services' tie to the Histadrut was severed and Israelis were given a choice in membership between Clalit and the three other Israeli health insurance funds, which were now prohibited from discriminating against applicants for age and medical reasons.
 Once an affiliation with the Histadrut was no longer a prerequisite for membership in Clalit, many of its insured dropped their labor union membership, while others switched to other health funds now that age or pre-existing conditions no longer precluded them from joining.
 This resulted in one of the largest declines in union membership in labor history.
 The Histadrut's membership plunged almost instantly from 1.8 million (almost 80% of the workforce at the time) to about 200,000 members.
 The loss of revenue generated from Clalit's health insurance premiums and union dues caused an enormous decline in the Histadrut's resources, and it was forced to sell off valuable real estate assets to survive.

 Membership

 Membership in 1983 was 1,600,000 (including dependents), accounting for more than one-third of the total population of Israel and about 85% of all wage earners.
-About 170,000 Histadrut members were Arabs (who were admitted to membership starting in 1959).
+About 170,000 Histadrut members were Arabs (who were admitted to membership starting in 1953).
 In 1989, the Histadrut was the employer of approximately 280,000 workers.

 The Histadrut managed to recover from its low point in membership and gradually grow in membership.
 In 2005, it had about 650,000 members.
-To this day, the Histadrut still remains a powerful force in Israeli society and the economy.
-In 2017 it had 570,000 members and a total of 700,000 workers being employed under collective agreements it has negotiated with employers in the country.
+The Histadrut still remains a powerful force in Israeli society and the economy.
+In 2017 it had 570,000 members and a total of 700,000 workers being employed under collective agreements it had negotiated with employers in the country.